 As anyone who’s been through airport security knows, it can be a frustrating hassle.
 To expedite the screening process at many U.S. airports, TSA PreCheck access provides a much better experience.
 If you are returning to the U.S. from an international destination, Global Entry can make getting through customs a breeze.

-If you mostly travel within the United States, you might think that you only need to get TSA PreCheck — this is understandable, considering the fee is $85 compared to $100 for Global Entry.
+If you mainly travel within the U.S., you might think that you only need to get TSA PreCheck — this is understandable, considering the fee is $78 compared to $100 for Global Entry.

-By getting Global Entry, you can enjoy a quicker security experience when boarding flights in the U.S….and just in case you decide to travel abroad, you can take comfort in the fact that returning to the U.S. will be easy.
+By getting Global Entry, you can enjoy a quicker security experience when boarding flights in the U.S. If you decide to travel abroad, you can take comfort in the fact that returning to the U.S. will be easy.

 Whether you get TSA PreCheck or Global Entry, you’ll be all set for a better airport experience — just enter your PASSID/Known Traveler Number when booking your flight.